davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 ## Bugs ?
 What are those?
 - **Bug is an overloaded term**
-	- Does it refer to the bad behavio
+	- Does it refer to the bad behavior observed?
+	- Is it the source code mistake that led to that behavior?
+	- Is it both or either?

 ## Faults and Failures
+- *Failure*
+	- An execution that yields an incorrect result.
+- *Fa*
 # Testing Scenarios
 ## Axiom of Testing
 ## Test Suite and Test Case